• Skip to main content

 Instructions

-• In a wide saute pan, heat up the olive oil on medium heat.
+• In a wide pan, heat up the oil on medium heat.

-• Once warm, add the chopped onions to the oil.
-Saute for 4-5 minutes till the onions start turning little brown, dont brown them too much.
+• Once warm, add the chopped onions.
+Saute for 4-5 minutes or untill the onions start turning little brown, don't brown them too much.

-• Next add the pounded ginger and garlic and saute for 30 seconds.
-Add the ground spices next and saute for a minute so as to toast them in oil.
+• Next add the pounded ginger and garlic and saute for 10-15 seconds.

-• Once the sauce is warm, add the cooked pasta and fold gently with the meat.
-Add more water if you feel its dry.
-Check and adjust the salt as well.
+• Add in the pasta to the warm sauce and fold gently with the meat.
+Add more pasta water if you feel its dry.
+Taste and adjust the salt as well.

-• Let everything cook for 2 minutes, dont stir too much since the pasta is soft and might break.
+• Let everything cook for 3-4 minutes, don't stir too much since the pasta is soft and might break.

-• Switch off the stove, add some fresh cracked pepper(optional) and serve warm.
+• Switch off the stove, add some fresh cracked pepper(optional) pr sprinkle of parmesan cheese.
+Serve warm.

 Notes